 Mission and Vision

-We are committed to saving lives by preventing overdoses by reducing the number of opioid prescriptions, safe disposal of prescriptions, expanding access to MAT, outpatient treatment and resources, and increasing public education.
+2. We are committed to saving lives by preventing opioid overdoses and deaths through reducing the number of opioid prescriptions and the safe disposal of prescription opioids.

 - Lower opioid prescription rates